 REGULAR EXAMS AND CLEANINGS

-Regular exams are an important part of maintaining your oral health.
+Regular exams are important in maintaining your oral health.
 During your regular exam, we will:

 - Provide thorough teeth cleaning

-Your regular exam will take about 1 hour.
-Each regular exam includes x-rays, intraoral pictures, detailed teeth cleaning, in which we will polish, clean, and rinse your teeth to remove any tartar and plaque that has built up on the tooth's surface.
+Your regular exam will take about one hour.
+Each regular exam includes X-rays, intraoral pictures, detailed teeth cleaning, in which we will polish, clean, and rinse your teeth to remove any tartar and plaque that has built up on the tooth's surface.
 Dr. Korte will then examine your teeth for any decay or problem areas and do an oral cancer screening.